b0mberb0b/SeeItHere/app_api/README.md

 ## Under Heavy Construction
 No interaction with the front-end right now.
 Only two GET commands actually constructed, everything else just simple filler.

+##To figure out
+- How to update theater's playids when a play is added or removed
+- How to list a bunch of plays by one theater
+- How to delete all the plays of a theater when you delete the theater